xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 ## Glossary

-Before moving further, lets define the terminologies which we will referring multiple times in the document.
+Before moving further, lets define the terminologies which we will be referring multiple times in the document.

 | Terms            | Description                                                                                                                                                             |